dabit3/aws-amplify-workshop-web/README.md

 To get started, we first need to create a new React project & change into the new directory using the [Create React App CLI](https://github.com/facebook/create-react-app).

 If you already have this installed, skip to the next step.
-If not, either install the CLI & create a new app:
+If not, either install the CLI & create the app or create a new app using npx:

 ```bash
 npm install -g create-react-app